BinFlush/striptest/README.md

 ## Background

 ### Traditional f/stop Printing
 When working in the darkroom, exposures are best timed in f/stops, and these exposures are often timed using very expensive special f/stop timers.
 However, using a metronome set to 60 bpm (simply counting seconds) is also possible.
-Exposure calculations are done using:

-$t = b \cdot 2^{\text{stop}}$
+Exposure calculations are done using $t = b \cdot 2^{\text{stop}}$

 Where $t$ is the exposure time we are looking for, $b$ is a base time that we are calculating from, and **stop** is how many f/stops we want to adjust away from our base time.

 However, even when rounding exposure times to the nearest half-second, it can lead to inaccuracies.
 For example, if performing a 5-step test strip in 1/3 stops based on a 6-second base exposure: